How being a governor means I can act as a strong critical friend

 There has been a genuine trend over the past few years to consulting the patient, rather than the previous ‘doctor knows best’ attitude.
 This involvement is developing and provides an opportunity for governors to assess how successful it has been and to help iron out any difficulties or obstructions which may occur.

-Governor Advisory Committee members provide oversight and feedback on our work and areas that require debate and action.
+Governor Advisory Committee (GAC) members provide oversight and feedback on our work and areas that require debate and action.
 They help to shape the governor services we provide to our members such as our GovernWell training programme, annual Governor focus conference, bespoke training and guidance resources.

 About the author